EpicCash/documentation/docs/wallet/owner.md

 <hr />

 ### `process_invoice_tx`
-Processes an invoice tranaction created by another party, essentially a request for payment.
+Processes an invoice transaction created by another party, essentially a request for payment.

 === "Request"
     ```JSON